ShayHill/cubic_bezier_spline/README.md

 ## Non-rational Bezier curves and splines (composite Bezier curves)

 This package exists mostly to create C2-continuous, non-rational cubic Bezier splines.
 In other words, this will approximate or interpolate a sequence of points into a sequence of non-rational cubic Bezier curves.

-Should be relatively fast, but this may not be production ready.
-Feel free to learn from and fork this project (that's why I made it public), but I will most likely not respond to issues or feature requests.
-For me, this is a helper tool to create svg files, not an exercise in completism.
-As such
+Should be relatively fast, but this isn't suited for heavy math.
+This is for taking some points you have and making a nice-looking curve out of them.
+Specifically, a cubic Bezier spline, which is made from the type of curves used in SVG, fonts, and other vector-base programs.
+I am only interested in feature requests that directly apply to that purpose.
+This is not an exercise in completism.

 ### this package will